PARC/jace/README.md

 First create your content, in the example json format.
 Make sure that there is some variable in the attributes section.
 This value controls whether or not a content item will be seen.
 Note that for some cases it is important to have multiple permutations
-Note the formula is ((2^n)-n+1) where n is the number of conditions, The other basic logic formula for determining if a stimulus should fire is
+Note the formula is ((2^n)-n+1) where n is the number of conditions, The other basic logic formula 0for determining if a stimulus should fire is

 if (Item.1 or Item.2 or Item.X), then Target